workroomprds/QuestionsForTesters/README.md

 # Questions for Testers
 Questions for a pack of cards for the CollabLab – following the "sussed" game format.

-Not a multiple choice – each are plausible alternatives We need 4Qs per card, with 3 answers each.
+Not a multiple choice – each are plausible alternatives.

 # Inspirations
 ## testing